Ford recalls SUVs; heating and cooling fans can catch fire

-DETROIT (AP) — Ford is recalling nearly 200,000 large SUVs in the U.S. because the heating and cooling fan motors can fail and catch fire.
+DETROIT — Ford is recalling nearly 200,000 large SUVs in the U.S. because the heating and cooling fan motors can fail and catch fire.

 The recall covers Ford Expeditions and Lincoln Navigators from the 2015 through 2017 model years.